-Antigua Guatemala is a foodie’s paradise.
-There’s over 150 eating establishments here, the majority within walking distance of each other.
+There are over 150 eating Antigua Guatemala restaurants, most within walking distance of each other – it’s a foodie’s paradise.
 This is not a comprehensive list by a long shot.
 Below are the places friends and I love most here in Antigua – couldn’t keep the list down to 10, which is a great thing.

 Whenever possible, the link on the name will direct you to the menu.
 Hey, don’t say we never did anything for you ;)

 $ = Most Main Dishes under Q50 ($6.25)

 $$ = Most Main Dishes are Q50 – Q100 ($6.25 – $12.50)

 $$$ = Most Main Dishes are Q100 – Q150 ($12.50 – $18.75)

 $$$$ = Main Dishes over Q150 (Over $18.75)

 Doña Luisa Xicontecatl: More delicious fresh-baked bread that you can shake a stick at.
 Try the banana bread.
 Breakfast is great here.
 Soups are great too.
 (4ta Calle Oriente #12). $

 Fernando’s Kaffe: Great coffee and chocolate.
 Limited menu, but you can’t go wrong with anything you pick – has good WiFi too.
 (7ma Avenida Norte and Callejon Camposeco). $